-- firstly, recruitment officers ensure that the external recruitment firms with which Infotel works offer an equal number of applications from men and women; - Management recommends that, in teams where women are under-represented, when candidates have equivalent skills and qualifications, priority should be given to the female candidate, subject to an objective assessment taking into account the specific personal situations of all candidates: - recruitment teams are trained and made aware of non-discrimination issues.
-A member of the HR department has also received in-depth training on this subject, and can therefore provide regular training to recruitment officers and be a point of contact on a daily basis; - Infotel Conseil strives to promote the presence of female employees during presentations/training in universities or forums; - in addition, Infotel Conseil has been a member of the "Elles bougent" network since April 2021.
+- recruitment officers ensure that the external recruitment firms with which Infotel works offer an equal number of applications from men and women; - Management recommends that, in teams where women are under-represented, when candidates have equivalent skills and qualifications, priority should be given to the female candidate, subject to an objective assessment taking into account the specific personal situations of all candidates; - recruitment teams are trained and made aware of non-discrimination issues.
+A member of the HR department has also received in-depth training on this subject, and can therefore provide regular training to recruitment officers and be a point of contact on a daily basis; - two sexual harassment and sexist behavior officers have been appointed; - Infotel Conseil strives to promote the presence of female employees during presentations/training in universities or forums; - in addition, Infotel Conseil has been a member of the "Elles Bougent" network since April 2021.
 This non-profit supports young girls in their career choices, but also holds various events to raise awareness of career opportunities in scientific and technical sectors among parents and teachers.
-To bring Infotel's commitment to this association to life, mentors can use two half-days of their working time each year to participate in "Elles bougent" initiatives; - Infotel has an internal and external communications and awareness policy on these topics; - since 2021, the Head of Human Resources has been a member of the Management Committee and the Executive Committee.
+To allow Infotel's commitment to this association to take shape, mentors can use two half-days of their working time each year to participate in "Elles Bougent" initiatives; - an Infot'Elles community has also been created to continue making progress on this matter.
+This is reflected in various actions on gender equality in the workplace; - Infotel has an internal and external communication and awareness policy on these topics; - since 2021, the Head of Human Resources has been a member of the Management Committee and the Executive Committee.

 Particular attention is paid to the working conditions of the entire Group's staff, as well as those of its sub-contractors.
-In the 2022 ESG (environment, social, governance) ranking of the best performing companies in France published by the magazine "Le Point" on November 18, 2021, Infotel came 120th in the national ranking and 9th in the IT and telecommunications sector.
+In the 2023 ESG (environment, social, governance) ranking of the most sustainable companies in France published by the magazine "Le Point" on November 17, 2022, Infotel came 60th in the national ranking and 5th in the IT and telecommunications sector.